Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 - Comment baiting

-That means page’s can no longer rely on soliciting likes and comments, and need to find more authentic ways to produce reactions.
+That means that Pages can no longer rely on soliciting likes and comments, and need to find more authentic ways to produce reactions.

 Facebook Live is killing it right now.